Chicken Pie for Lurpak

 I have been asked many times to name the ingredient I cannot live without.
 The answer has always been the same: butter.
 Fat makes things taste good and we all know it.
-Crumpets oozing with butter that dribbles down your chin with every bite; a roast chicken smothered and crisped and dipped in the buttery pan juices; a fresh hot paratha smeared generously with ghee.
+Crumpets oozing with butter that dribbles down your chin; a roast chicken smothered and crisped and dipped in the pan juices; a fresh hot paratha smeared generously with ghee.
 You get the idea.

-As a blogger you get approached by a lot of people wanting you to help them promote things – e-mails ping into the inbox with the opening line, “I think this may be of interest to your readers.”
+I get approached a lot by people wanting me to help them promote things – e-mails ping into the inbox with the opening line, “I think this may be of interest to your readers.”
 This one was different though.
 For a start they actually wanted me to go and cook something which, you know, I’m quite keen on doing and secondly, well, I really love butter don’t I. Would I come and make a pie for the new Lurpak ad campaign?
 Damn right I would.

 And so I found myself at a studio in Shoreditch one sunny afternoon cooking up a chicken and fennel pie.
 There was also a home economist there who, thankfully, was very entertaining.
 I usually can’t stand sharing a kitchen with anyone.
 We made two pies, just to make sure that they could capture ‘the shot’.
 The idea was to make the pie look as ‘epic’ as possible.
 It had to be a beast – a tall, proud, epic beast.
 This was where the home economist came in, employed as she is to make food look ‘right’ for ads and mags and books etc.